+'''

-R> head(rollSize)
+head(rollSize)

+'''

-[1] tiny tiny tiny tiny tiny tiny Levels: tiny small medium large huge
+[1] tiny tiny tiny tiny tiny tiny Levels: tiny small medium large huge there are of each size.

-A better view of the result can be obtained by counting how many schools there are of each size.
 This is what the following code does; we will see more about functions to create tables of counts in Section 9.8.4.